martinduke/quic-version-aliasing/draft-duke-quic-protected-initial.md

 DISCLAIMER: This draft is a preliminary proposal with insufficient security analysis.
 It should not be used in production systems.

-The QUIC Initial Packet {{!QUIC-TRANSPORT=I-D.ietf-quic-transport}} is encrypted using a key derived from the Destination Connection ID in the packet cleartext and a well-known salt (see Section 5.2 of {{!QUIC-TLS=I-D.ietf-quic-tls}}).
+The QUIC Initial Packet {{!RFC9000}} is encrypted using a key derived from the Destination Connection ID in the packet cleartext and a well-known salt (see Section 5.2 of {{!RFC9001}}).
 Section 7 of that draft describes security vulnerabilities resulting from the resulting lack of authentication.

 This also has privacy implications, as observers can decrypt the packet and inspect the contents, which contain the TLS Client Hello and Server Hello